EmiOnGit/avirus/README.md

 # avirus
-This is a fork of the `https://github.com/chinatsu/avirus` repository.
+This is a fork of the https://github.com/chinatsu/avirus repository.

-A lot of internals are rewritten to enable `no_std` and `no_alloc` support.
+A lot of internals have been rewritten to enable `no_std` and `no_alloc` support.

 ```toml,ignore